Apollon77/ioBroker.homee/README.md

 =================

 ## Description
-This adapter connects ioBroker to Homee
+This adapter connects ioBroker to homee

 ## TODO
 * Tests